mikkellu/profeat2/README.md

 The tools needed for building and all required dependencies will be downloaded automatically.

-Optionally, the `profeat` binary can be copied to the local bin path by using the command:
+Optionally, the `profeat2` binary can be copied to the local bin path by using the command:

     stack install